patrick528300/DetectingFilms/README.md

    blix(use bleach + fixer), water washing and stabilizing (use stabilizer, optional).
 Improper chemical processing such as uneven development, fading liquid effect, and incomplete reaction can destroy the content of films, making them unable to rea.
 Improper chemical processing directly leads to large blank areas on films, artifacts, residual blank spots, color patches, accidental imprints, et al.
 3. **Improper storage**.
 Holes can be on films.
 Long term storage could lead to color fading.
-Recoiling films could lead to dye removal as well.
+Re-coiling films could lead to dye removal as well due to friction.